Balázs Tóth (footballer, born 1997)

-Balázs Tóth (born 4 September 1997) is a Hungarian professional footballer who plays as a goalkeeper for club Blackburn Rovers.
+Balázs Tóth (born 4 September 1997) is a Hungarian professional footballer who plays as a goalkeeper for club Blackburn Rovers and the Hungary national team.

 Club career

 Early career

 Tóth first played in the youth setup at Kazincbarcikai SC, receiving a contract after scoring 11 goals in a school match in Zubogy.
 He was initially a striker, but switched to playing as a goalkeeper after standing in during a training session and impressing coach István Szabó.

 At 12 years old, Tóth signed for Puskás Akadémia FC.
 In 2012, Tóth joined the Fehérvár FC under-17 team, before returning to Puskás Akadémia a year later.

 Puskás Akadémia

 In the 2015–16 season, Tóth won the Hungarian U19 league.
 He was an unused substitute in two home games during the 2016–17 season against Szolnoki MÁV FC and SZEOL SC, with Puskás Akadémia winning the Nemzeti Bajnokság II.

 2018–19: Loan to Aqvital FC Csákvár

 In 2018, Tóth moved to Nemzeti Bajnokság II team Aqvital FC Csákvár on loan.
 He made his competitive debut in a 3–3 home draw against Ceglédi VSE, Tóth kept his first clean sheet in a 0–0 home draw against Budafoki MTE.
 He would go on to make 25 league appearances over the course of the season as Ceglédi finished 11th.